 My feminist politics are inspired by my mum, Vivien Johnson, who helped set up the first domestic violence refuge in Sydney and was the drummer in Australia's first all female punk band - Alias.
-As young as 6, my mum took me with her to the remote indigenous community Papunya in Australia, where I was privileged to learn from strong Aboriginal First Nations women leaders about their culture and history.
-I became acutely aware of the poverty, injustice and racism in Australia.
-This experience spurred my subsequent activism fighting for human rights, women and girls' rights and racial justice.
-It also grounded my interest in ancestral healing practices that I have continued to be connected to in Oaxaca, Mexico.
+As young as 6, my mum took me with her to the remote indigenous community Papunya in Australia, where I was privileged to learn from strong Aboriginal First Nations women leaders about their culture and history and became acutely aware of the injustice and systemic racism in Australia.
+This experience spurred my subsequent activism for human rights, women and girls' rights and racial justice.
+It also grounded my work collaborating with indigenous and feminist movements and healers in Oaxaca, Mexico.

 I grew up in Sydney, Australia, on Gadigal Land of the Eora Nation, and have lived in different parts of the world over the last decade, from Phnom Penh, Cambodia to Oaxaca, Mexico.
-Living in Mexico I worked in Ocosingo, Chiapas, and in Oaxaca, working alongside Indigenous women defending their land rights and ancestral healing practices.
+Living in Mexico I worked in Ocosingo, Chiapas, studied in Guadalajara and have lived Oaxaca for the last 10 years.

 I draw energy from the ocean and have immense respect for natural beauty, and a love for whales.
 For the last few years, I have been learning to read Tarot, and invest love into my writing, and have hopes of writing a feminist children's book soon!
 I currently have a Social Justice Consulting Practice and love what I do!

-Some of the people I have collaborated with recently include Devi Leiper O’Malley, Swatee Deepak, Rosa Bransky, Boikanyo Modungwa, Angelika Artuyunova, Amy Babcheck, Katy Love, Cassie Denbow + many more.
+Some of the people I am constantly learning from and have collaborated with recently include Devi Leiper O’Malley, Swatee Deepak, Rosa Bransky, Boikanyo Modungwa, Jody Myrum, Laura Vergara Angelika Artuyunova, Amy Babcheck, Katy Love, Cassie Denbow + many more.